Vertexwahn/rules_qt6/README.md

 Linux and macOS without the need to preinstall Qt6.
 All the magic to set up Qt6 should be done by Bazel with as little effort as possible.

+This rules require at least Bazel 4.0.0 to work.
+With some small modifaction you can get work these rules also on earlier versions of Bazel.

 ## Current status

 This project is just a testbed for Qt6 with Bazel 5.1.0 and still experimental.